holochain-open-dev/holochain-client-csharp/README.md

 ### Using HoloUnity

-You start by instantiating the `ProfileManager` class found within the [NextGenSoftware.OASIS.API.Core](#project-structure) project.
+You start by instantiating the `AvatarManager` class found within the [NextGenSoftware.OASIS.API.Core](#project-structure) project.

 ````c#
 // Inject in the HoloOASIS Storage Provider (this could be moved to a config file later so the